-She has recently undertaken a secondment to the Department of Health's QIPP Safe Care workstream which has delivered a national improvement programme with a focus on nutrition and hydration.
+In 2012 she undertook a secondment to the Department of Health's QIPP Safe Care workstream which delivered a national improvement programme with a focus on nutrition and hydration.

-In addition to the secretarial role, Ailsa is a member of BAPENs quality group and is involved in developing national nutrition policy and appropriate system levers.
+In addition to the role as Honorary Secretary, Ailsa is a member of BAPENs Quality Group and is involved in developing national nutrition policy and appropriate system levers.